-The Mineral City Park/Mineral-Zoar Road will take place in the summer of 2006.
-The reclamation will include a wetland and limestone system that will not only fix AMD problems but also help with flooding in the direct vicinity.
+The Mineral City Park/Mineral-Zoar Road will take place in the Spring 2009.
+The reclamation will include a reverse alkaline producing system that will not only fix AMD problems but also help with flooding in the direct vicinity.
 This project is located in Mineral City.
 An Office of Surface Mining grant will fund the construction.